Topics

 "When I entered the grave to my astonishment there was neither the body nor the wallet that had my draft.
 However, I had not seen a door there earlier.
 It was slightly open.
 I gathered enough courage to open it but there was a different world inside.
 On all sides, there were gardens and lush greenery.
 In the middle there was a magnificent palace.
 When I entered the palace I saw an extremely beautiful woman.
 She was dressed up in regal outfit with makeup and there were servants around her.
 She addressed me and said, `You didn't recognize me?
 I am the one who gave you ten rupees.
 God liked my gesture and rewarded me with this glory and status.
 This is your wallet that fell in the grave.
 Take it and leave immediately.'

 "I said I wanted to see her garden for a while.
 That beautiful woman said I would not be able to see it entirely even if I stayed there until Day of Judgment.
 She said, `Leave immediately, you have no idea how far ahead the world must have gone by now.'
 I followed her advice and left the grave.
 Now there was neither the inn nor the tent nor that old township.
 Instead, a new city had sprung around it.
 When I asked some people about the inn, they were all unaware of it.
-When I told my story to some people they thought 1 was crazy.
+When I told my story to some people they thought I was crazy.
 Eventually one of the people told me that he would take me to an old person who might know something about it.
 After listening to my story and after a brief pause he told me that his grandfather had told that some time ago there used to be an inn there.
 One night, a rich man had stayed in it and then mysteriously vanished.
 No one ever saw him or heard anything about him.
 I then told him that I was that rich man.
 After listening to me, the old man and his company were all taken aback."

 After relating this story the rich man asked Hadrat Shah Abdul Aziz, "Please tell me what I should do now, where I should go.
 I have no home, no family.
 This whole event has crippled me."

 Shah Sahib then said, "What you have seen is true.
-The scale of measurement of time in our world and that world is different." tie then advised that man, "Go to Mecca and spend your remaining days in the remembrance of God."
+The scale of measurement of time in our world and that world is different."
+He then advised that man, "Go to Mecca and spend your remaining days in the remembrance of God."

 MURAQABA